 When it comes to advertising, start with a simple sign.
 Have it not just on the door of your unit but also the doors leading into the building.
 If the building has a doorman make sure you keep him in the loop so he can adequately greet and direct any visitors.

-If the building requires appointments to make sure this is mentioned in the advertising.
-A potential buyer may get in, but a doorman can be challenging to work within this situation.
+If the building requires appointments to make sure, this is highlighted, in the listing.
+A potential buyer may get in, but a door attendant can be challenging to work within this situation.

 Last but not least, get the apartment set up for the open house.
-It would help to hire a staging expert for this.
-They can recommend what changes are needed that will make the home appeal to the most buyers.
+It would help to hire a home staging expert for this.
+They can recommend what changes are needed, that will make the home appeal to the most buyers.

 All clutter and personal items should be stored away; so the place looks as neutral as possible.
-The whole point of an open house is to help visitors envision what living there would be like.
+The whole point of an open house is to help visitors envision what living there would be.
 It’s hard to do that if you’ve got family photos and other personal items lying around.
-Every room should be deep cleaned and any defects, such as a crack in the wall, should be amended or covered up as a last resort.
+Every room should be, deep cleaned and any defects, such as a crack in the wall, should be amended or covered up as a last resort.

 If you can do just this much, you should be able to make the most of your open house.
 With luck, you’ll get multiple offers that could even lead to a bidding war, more than justifying the expanse of the staging and marketing.

 If you’ve decided to pull the trigger and, you or your broker will more than likely be hosting open houses regularly until you have a contract signed.
 Moreover, you’ll want to make sure your home is in top-notch shape and looking its best, so you stand out above the competition.

 You may not have given your place’s appearance much thought, but primping goes a long way when it comes to your living space.
 While the list below might seem like universal work right this moment, I can assure you it’s necessary.
 In other words, keep your eyes on the prize –– an asking price offer –– as you check each item off the list and move one step closer to a sale.